-En route we drive through the small town of Messines (or Mesen) where we have to pause for a couple of statutes.
-One is of "The New Zealand Soldier" - a sergeant in uniform with his rifle at rest - and the other commemorates that odd event of a soccer game between teams from the two sides in the battle - the Germans and the English.
+En route we drive through the small town of MESSINES ?????????????? where we have to pause for a couple of statutes.
+One is of "The New Zealand Soldier" - a seargent in uniform with his rifle at rest - and the other commemorates that odd event of a soccer game between teams from the two sides in the battle - the Germans and the English.
 Odd, and oddly touching.

 Then it's time to retrieve the car and set off for Carriere Wellington - Wellington Quarry.
 This was an abandoned mine from which limestone had been quarried.
-New Zealand tunnelers were given the task of re-opening it and then extending it as a staging ground for troops prior to a major offensive against the Germans in the area in April 1917.
+New Zealand tunnelers were given the task of re-opening it and then extending it as a staging ground for troops prior to one of the major battles (ZZZZZZZZZZ) in the area.

 Seeing the Quarry involves joining a tour party and being escorted underground, there to follow a raised walkway which wends its way through some of the tunnels.
 There are frequent pauses to observe projected holographic images and listen to commentary about the tunnels, and the lives and expertise of the tunnelers.
 You also pass touchingly homely elements like distinctively Kiwi place names.
 All-in-all, it is well worth the wait and the visit.

 So that's the attraction of Arras for us.

 It's back to the hotel, rest, and then find a place to eat.
 Simple really.

 It was time to move from the gloom of World War 1 memories to the celebration of the warming spring weather; to leave Arras and drive south to Giverny and enjoy the fruits (or rather blooms) of Monet's fascination with his garden.
 But first we take a last look at the buildings in the Place d'XXXXXXXXXXXXXXXX in Arras.